ncatlab/nlab-content/pages/3/2/2/8/8223/content.md

 SimpGph.IsometricEmbedding.

-It suffices to specify hom-sets of each, _because_ closedness under composition of the three subclasses of $\mathrm{Mor}(SimpGph)$ is be evident from the the respective definitions.
+It suffices to specify hom-sets of each, _because_ closedness under composition of the three subclasses of $\mathrm{Mor}(SimpGph)$ will be evident from the respective definitions.

 SimpGph.WeakEmbeddings($G_0,G_1$) $:=$  $\{$ $f$ $\in$ SimpGph$(G_0,G_1)$: $f$ is  injective, as a set-map $\}$